ivansgithub/Bot-Twitter/README_bot.md

 <img width="709" alt="raycast-untitled (8)" src="https://user-images.githubusercontent.com/82000274/171406657-29a10800-d3cd-4572-a521-144b74e85488.png">

 When entering the link, you will be able to realize that it is a PDF file.
 Therefore, Beautifulsoup stops working to search for content on this type of page, so we must use a new library called pdfplumber.
-This is used because r.content is a binary code and its use is necessary to interpret the bytes.
+This is used because "response.content" is a binary code and its use is necessary to interpret the bytes.

 <img width="520" alt="raycast-untitled (9)" src="https://user-images.githubusercontent.com/82000274/171406948-2379f058-f1bf-460e-9a3c-ba0a705b5b24.png">